 Last year, the adorable ducklings appeared on Super Bowl Sunday morning attired in "Gronkling" t-shirts made by a Boston shirtmaker to honor Patriots tight end Rob Gronkowski.

-Sightings of other appropriately dressed Boston statues usually start to be reported throughout the day.
+Sightings of other appropriately dressed Boston statues usually start to be reported on Twitter and Instagram throughout Super Bowl day - assuming, of course, that the Patriots are playing.

-Another likely candidate in the Public Garden, near the Arlington Street entrance, is the George Washington on horseback statue.
+Another likely candidate to be wearing Pats gear in the Public Garden is the George Washington on horseback statue near the Arlington Street entrance.

 Likewise, the statue of Paul Revere - another Revolutionary War hero on horseback - located in "The Prado" (a.k.a.
 "Paul Revere Mall") off of Hanover Street in the North End also sports team clothing fairly often.

-The Revere statue is definitely worth checking out because if he is not wearing anything photo-worthy, you can always console yourself with a cappuccino and cannoli in one of the bakery/cafes along Hanover Street - and then move on to other clothing-worthy statues.
+The Revere statue by sculptor Cyrus Dallin is definitely worth checking out because if he is not wearing anything photo-worthy, you can always console yourself with a cappuccino and cannoli in one of the bakery/cafes along Hanover Street - and then move on to other clothing-worthy statues.

 At the southern edge of the North End in Christopher Columbus Park is the magnificent Christopher Columbus statue overlooking Boston Harbor.

-As one of the leading Sons of Liberty who plotted against the British before the Revolutionary War, Adams certainly qualifies as a true Patriot - and definately deserving of some Patriots gear.
+As one of the leading Sons of Liberty who plotted against the British before the Revolutionary War, Adams certainly qualifies as a true Patriot - and deserves some Patriots gear.

-Of course, Boston has plenty of other statues that might look good wearing New England Patriots shirts: for example, various other statues in the Public Garden, Boston Common, Faneuil Marketplace, and the Massachusetts State House grounds.
-And don't forget the rather eclectic collection of statues along Commonwealth Mall in Back Bay and on the Esplanade.
+Of course, Boston has plenty of other statues that might look good wearing New England Patriots shirts: for example, likely statues abound in the Public Garden, Boston Common, Faneuil Marketplace, and the Massachusetts State House grounds.
+And don't forget the rather eclectic collection of statues - for example, Leif Erikson and General George Patton - along Commonwealth Mall in Back Bay and on the Esplanade.

 Most tempting, of course, are statues of sports figures belonging to other Boston teams, such as the Ted Williams and The Teammates (Dom DiMaggio, Johnny Pesky, Bobby Doerr) statues at Fenway Park.